 Wagamama has revealed how to make one of their most popular dishes, so now everyone can enjoy their famous katsu chicken curry recipe at home.

-The secret to Wagamama’s signature chicken katsu curry is the combination of curry powder, turmeric, chicken stock, coconut milk and soy sauce, along with onions, garlic and ginger.
-To adapt this recipe for vegetarians or vegans, you could substitute the chicken with aubergine or sweet potato.
-Serve with carrot ribbons, to really feel like you’re dining in at a Wagamama restaurant – and, don’t forget the chopsticks.
+The secret to Wagamama's signature chicken katsu curry is the combination of curry powder, turmeric, chicken stock, coconut milk, and soy sauce, along with onions, garlic, and ginger.
+Serve with carrot ribbons, to really feel like you're dining in at a Wagamama restaurant - and, don't forget the chopsticks.